akitak1290/lox-interpreters/README.md

 If you want to mess around with the project and want to make sure it stil works correctly, run `make test` or `make test FLAG=verbose` for more details.

 ### Basics
-Currently, Lox supports 7 data types:
+Currently, Lox supports 8 data types:
 - nil
 - boolean
+- int
-- floats
+- double
 - string
 - array
 - functions / native functions (`clock()`)